 Most recently, Game of Thrones actress Sophie Turner and musician Joe Jonas tied the knot there.

 A couple of the unique options available at the Little White Wedding Chapel include helicopter ceremonies, a Hawaiian themed ceremony, and of course, an Elvis themed ceremony.

 But the most unique option at the Little White Wedding Chapel is its Tunnel of Love drive-thru wedding.

 Couples can literally drive through a tunnel and say “I Do” from their vehicle.

-For an additional fee, couples can be driven through in a pink Cadillac convertible or stretch Hummer limousine.
+For an additional fee, couples can drive through in a pink Cadillac convertible or stretch Hummer limousine.